Edward Olivares Player Props: Royals vs. Phillies

 Phillies Pitching Rankings

-- The Phillies' 3.98 team ERA ranks 11th across all league pitching staffs.
+- The Phillies have the 11th-ranked team ERA among all league pitching staffs (4.01).

-- The Phillies will send Nola (9-7) to the mound to make his 23rd start of the season as he goes for his 10th win.
-He is 9-7 with a 4.43 ERA and 139 strikeouts in 138 2/3 innings pitched.
+- Sanchez makes the start for the Phillies, his 10th of the season.
+He is 0-3 with a 2.66 ERA and 41 strikeouts through 47 1/3 innings pitched.

-- The right-hander's most recent time out was on Saturday against the Pittsburgh Pirates, when he went 4 2/3 innings, surrendering five earned runs while allowing nine hits.
+- His last appearance came on Sunday against the Pittsburgh Pirates, when the lefty tossed five scoreless innings without allowing a hit.

+- The 26-year-old has an ERA of 2.66, with 7.8 strikeouts per nine innings, in nine games this season.
+Opponents are hitting .202 against him.

 © 2023 Data Skrive.
 All rights reserved.